daguej/node-proxywrap/README.md

 node-proxywrap
 ==============

 This module wraps node's various `Server` interfaces so that they are compatible with the [PROXY protocol](http://haproxy.1wt.eu/download/1.5/doc/proxy-protocol.txt).
-It automatically parses the PROXY headers and resets `socket.remoteAddress` and `socket.remotePort` so that they have the correct values.
+It automatically parses the PROXY headers and resets the following socket properties so that they have the correct values:

+    socket.sourceAddress
+    socket.sourcePort
+    socket.destinationAddress
+    socket.destinationPort

+Install it with:

     npm install proxywrap